-- Quick movement is key and you can also find yourself in a great countering position.
+- Quick movement is the key and you can also find yourself in a great countering position.

-Slide your bag leg away from your opponent.
+- Slide your back leg away from your opponent.

-- When you can see a punch coming, it can be slapped away.
+- When you see a punch coming, it can be slapped away.

-- Lean slightly back when the opponent throws a punch.
+- Lean slightly backwards when the opponent throws a punch.

-- You will ‘redirect’ the punch away from your using your palm.
+- You will ‘redirect’ the punch away from using your palm.

 - Right-handed punches can be parried with the left hand and left-handed punches with the right hand.